Get the Recipe

 For that reason, it's crucial to use a top-notch cocoa powder that can deliver that sort of flavor and depth; I'm a big fan of Cacao Barry Extra Brute, which is among the darkest around.

-Once the candy's mixed in, divide the thick dough into portions of about one and a half ounces each, and drop them onto a parchment-lined baking sheet.
+Once the candy's mixed in, divide the thick dough into portions of about one and a half ounces each, and drop them onto a parchment-lined half-sheet pan.
 The cookies won't spread in the oven, due to the cocoa's high starch content, so don't roll the dough into a smooth ball or flatten it into a disk, or that'll be the shape you're stuck with.
 Instead, keep the portions rough and chunky, and use your fingertips to smush them into a cookie-like thickness and shape.
 For a finishing touch, top each with a chunk or two of broken candy.

 With equal parts cocoa powder and flour, plus all that butter and sugar, there's not a lot of gluten development going on in the dough.
-That means the cookies will be insanely fragile and crumbly while warm, so be patient and let them cool to room temperature directly on the baking sheet before digging in.
+That means the cookies will be insanely fragile and crumbly while warm, so be patient and let them cool to room temperature directly on the sheet pan before digging in.
 Once cool, the chocolate itself will bind the tender cookies.

 These chocolate Easter cookies will keep a few days at room temperature in an airtight container, but because they're so intense, it's something of a challenge to eat 'em up fast.
 If you don't have an Easter Bunny to share with (perhaps these cookies are the real reason my parents keep bringing me candy year after year), portion the cookie dough between a few heavy-duty zip-top bags, and freeze them to keep around for whenever a craving strikes.